yahya14/StringWriter_Gecko/README.md

 ## What are these three types of Data?

 ASCII - Represents a character/letter from the American Standard code, relative to the byte value.
 The size of each ASCII character is 8 bit (aka bytes with 2 digits).

 Byte - Represents a numerical value with base 16, instead of the common base 10.
-Sizes of bytes can vary from 8 bit to 32 bit on the Wii U. unicode - Represets a character like ASCII, but the size of each character is 16-bit instead (bytes with 4 digits).
+Sizes of bytes can vary from 8 bit to 32 bit on the Wii U.

+Unicode - Represets a character like ASCII, but the size of each character is 16-bit instead (bytes with 4 digits).
 The bigger size is to accomodate the support for all languages and special characters.

 Also, In most cases the Wii U uses ASCII for most ram mods.
 Unicode is likely used for only game texts instead.